-times to assess whether a species occurs at each site.
+times to assess whether a species occurs at each $is this correct ?
+Shouldn’t you say ‘at a site’ ?$ site.
 This yields

 encounter data such as that illustrated in the left panel of Table

 \ref{closed.tab.occ}.
 The important problem is that a species may occur at